computationalrelativity/grathenacode/index.md

 ## About

 [GR-Athena++](https://github.com/computationalrelativity/grathena) is a scalable code for 3+1 numerical relativity refactored from the [Athena++](https://www.athena-astro.app/index.html) magnetohydrodynamics code and adaptive mesh refinement (AMR) framework.
-The main features of the code are
+The new main features of the code are

- * Support for [vertex-centered](https://arxiv.org/abs/2101.08289) and [cell-centered](https://arxiv.org/abs/2406.09139) for spacetime variables;
+ * Support for [vertex-centered](https://arxiv.org/abs/2101.08289) and [cell-centered](https://arxiv.org/abs/2406.09139) spacetime variables;
  * Dynamical spacetime solver based on the [Z4c](https://arxiv.org/abs/0912.2920) formulation of 3+1 general relativity and high-order operators;
  * GRMHD solver on dynamical spacetimes based on the conservative 3+1 Eulerian "Valencia" formulation and Athena++ constrained transport algorithm;
  * Radiation transport solver on dynamical spacetimes based on the [M1 formulation](https://arxiv.org/abs/2111.14858);